random689/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="600"/>

 How the `Logic` component works:
-1. When `Logic` is called upon to execute a command, it determines which window is the user is on, and uses either the `MeetingParser` or `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it determines which window the user is on, and uses either the `MeetingParser` or `AddressBookParser` class to parse the user command.
 It uses `MeetingParser` if the user is executing the command from the meeting window, and `AddressBookParser` if the user is executing the command from the main window.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddStudentCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to add a student).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.